 Am I gluten intolerant?

 Think you might have a problem with gluten?
-Here are the steps to take for a diagnosis of your symptoms.
+Take these steps for a diagnosis of your symptoms.

 Usually our bodies let us know if something is not quite right.
 The obvious signs that we are having issues with gluten relate to the response going on in our gut – bloating, abdominal pain, diahorrea and/or constipation are all reasons we might get tested for coeliac disease.